Higher education in Nova Scotia

 Higher education in Nova Scotia (also referred to as post-secondary education) refers to education provided by higher education institutions.
 In Canada, education is the responsibility of the provinces and there is no Canadian federal ministry governing education.
-Nova Scotia has a population of less than one million people, but is home to ten public universities and the Nova Scotia Community College, which offers programs at 13 locations.
+Nova Scotia has a population of one million people, but is home to ten public universities and the Nova Scotia Community College, which offers programs at 13 locations.

 Locations and affiliations

 Six of the 10 universities – Atlantic School of Theology, Dalhousie University, Mount Saint Vincent University, the NSCAD University, Saint Mary's University, and the University of King's College – are located in the Halifax Regional Municipality, which is the capital of Nova Scotia and the largest urban area in the Atlantic Canada region.
 The oldest university in the province is the University of King's College, established in 1789, and the newest university is Cape Breton University, established in 1974.
 In 2012–2013, Nova Scotia had 45, 504 full-time and 9, 510 part-time students enrolled in the province's colleges and universities.